MicrosoftDocs/azure-docs/articles/reliability/reliability-load-balancer.md

 #### :::image type="icon" source="media/icon-recommendation-high.svg"::: **Ensure that Standard Load Balancer is zone-redundant**

 In a region that supports availability zones, Standard Load Balancer should be deployed with zone-redundancy.
 A zone-redundant Load Balancer allows traffic to be served by a single frontend IP address that can survive zone failure.
 The frontend IP may be used to reach all (non-impacted) backend pool members regardless of zone.
 If an availability zone fails, the data path can  survive as long as the remaining zones in the region remain healthy.
+For more information, see [Zone-redundant load balancer](#zone-redundant-load-balancer).

 # [Azure Resource Graph](#tab/graph)